Click Season 21

 Click gets exclusive access to Heathrow Airport as they show us the tech they are using to help keep the airport safe from Covid-19.
 We take a look at the new Halo title for the Xbox Series X and we investigate how extremist material is being sold on platforms like Amazon and Google.

+Breaking Bad star Giancarlo Esposito talks about his work in the videogame Far Cry 6.
 Facebook is facing battles on several fronts - a raft of big companies and now the labour party boycotting advertising on the platform because of the way FB is said to amplify division and hate speech; regular missteps over decisions over which content to ban and allow and indeed its handling of Trump's messaging.
 It has always fought hard not to be treated as a media company but something had to give and its latest effort is to launch an 'Oversight Board' made up of luminaries from around the world.
 How will it work?
 Will it have any teeth?
 Or is it just a smokescreen - a sop to its critics?
 We speak in depth to Alan Rusbridger who is one of the founder members.
 Also, we have a project offering to print 3D printed masks, perfectly shaped to your face and the latest in the blockbuster games releases.

 The Covid-19 pandemic has led to a huge increase in bike sales with e-bikes also starting to gain popularity.
 Click looks at the latest e-bikes and shows how you can turn your own regular bike into one.
 We also look at how data captured by a special bike light is being used to transform our cities for the benefit of those travelling on two wheels.